dtcooper/python-dispmanx/docs/index.md

     documentation may not reflect the latest changes, or may include changes that are not yet available on [PyPI]. _Beware!_

-    It's recommended that you at least install the latest version from source, described below in the [installation][installation] section.
+    Until the API stabilizes, it's recommended that you install the latest version from source, described below in the [installation][installation] section.

 # Welcome to Python DispmanX